quantcast/qfs/wiki/Administrator's-Guide.md

 QFS admin configuration file has the same format and parameters as QFS client configuration file.
 Typically configuration file describes authentication configuration.
-Without authentication configuration the configuration file is required in the case when parameter client.metaServerNodes is used instead of DNS meta server host A or AAAA records to associate all meta server nodes IP addresses with the meta server host.
+With no authentication configured the configuration file is required in the case when parameter client.metaServerNodes is used instead of DNS meta server host A or AAAA records to associate all meta server nodes IP addresses with the meta server host.

 Admin tool needs to be told of all meta server nodes; it is just a special QFS client.
-Admin tool will find the node that is currently primary (for initial configuration it is always be the node with id 0), and then send RPCs to primary node.
+Admin tool will find the node that is currently primary (for initial configuration it is always be the node with id 0), and then send RPCs to the primary node.
 The primary node will, in turn, replicate VR reconfiguration RPC to the secondaries nodes, the same way as it replicates non admin RPCs.